 Team Holly Grace

-Team Holly Grace is back for our second Race For Hope D.C. and will be heading down from New Jersey for this amazing event on May 7, 2017!!!!!
+Team Holly Grace is back for our third Race For Hope D.C. and will be heading down from New Jersey for this amazing event on May 6, 2018!!!!!
+Our team has raised in less than two years just about $81,000!!!

-Holly continues to fight and kick butt against her brain cancer (Anaplastic Astrocytoma (Grade 3 Glioma)) and is currently on maintenance Chemo (Temodar) one week a month until July 2017.
-The year 2016 brought many ups and downs and new challenges never experienced before.
+Holly continues to fight and kick butt against her brain cancer (Anaplastic Astrocytoma (Grade 3 Glioma)).
+Holly completed her maintenance Chemo (Temodar) one week a month in July of 2017.
+Holly followed this by participating in an 8 week clinical trial out Wake Forest and Johns Hopkins known as the GLAD study.
+This was a diet based study and we traveled down to Hopkins every other Monday.
+The years 2016 and 2017 brought many ups and downs and new challenges never experienced before.
 The love and support we have received from friends, family and the brain tumor community has been absolutely amazing.
 We really are forever grateful to all.
 We know the aggressive nature of brain tumors and the uncertainty that lies ahead and we again seek to raise money to fund research for brain tumors and brain cancer.
-We hope to again finish in the top 10 teams and to again also have one of the largest teams participating in the walk.
-Please join us in D.C. on May 7th to support Holly or sign up as a virtual walker if you cannot make it.
+We hope to again finish in the top 10 teams and to have one of the largest teams participating in the walk.
+Please join us in D.C. on May 6th to support Holly or sign up as a virtual walker if you cannot make it.
 A donation of any amount is also so greatly appreciated.
 Thank you.
 Holly's story is below.

 On January 29, 2016, our lives began a new path.
 As a police officer I was getting up from a nap before having to work the night shift and I found Holly sitting on the bathroom floor with her head in her knees.
 Holly told me she was unbearably dizzy and was unable to text message.
 Then as she began to speak she started to have trouble finding the words she wanted to say.
 I chalked it up as a migraine but her mother was concerned and took Holly to the Emergency Room.
 Upon arrival a CT scan showed a mass on Holly's brain.